Assiniboine: Names

 In the same way, Assnipwan comes from the word asinîpwâta in the western Cree dialects, from asiniy ᐊᓯᓂᐩ noun animate 'rock, stone' and pwâta ᐹᐧᑕ noun animate 'enemy, Sioux'.
 Early French-speaking traders in the west were often familiar with Algonquian languages.
-They transliterated many Cree or Ojibwe exonyms for other western Canadian indigenous peoples during the early colonial era.
+They transliterated many Cree or Ojibwe exonyms for other western Canada indigenous peoples during the early colonial era.
 English speakers referred to the Assiniboine by adopting terms from French spelled using English phonetics.

-The word Assiniboine has its origin as follows: They are an offspring of the Sioux.
-In the war of 1812 a number of these Sioux fought against a number of Chippewas, and took a good many of the latter prisoners.
-They tied these prisoners to a stake upon a large rock and burned them to death.
-Since that time they have been called Assini Boines, which, in the Chippewa language, means burnt rock.
+The word Assiniboine has its origin as follows: They split from the Sioux in the 1500s.
+Their ancient rivals the Ojibwe, knew of these as a new people and they start calling them Asiniy-Pwât meaning "Stone Dakota."

 Other tribes associated "stone" with the Assiniboine because they primarily cooked with heated stones.
 They dropped hot stones into water to heat it to boiling for cooking meat.
 Some writers believed that the name was derived from the Ojibway term asin, stone, and the French bouillir, to boil, but such an etymology is very unlikely.

 Language

 Assiniboine is a Mississippi Valley Siouan language, in the Western Siouan language family.
-In the early 21st century, about 150 people speak the language and most are more than 40 years old.
+As of the early 21st century, about 150 people speak the language and most are more than 40 years old.
 The majority of the Assiniboine today speak only American English.
 The 2000 census showed 3,946 tribal members who lived in the United States.

 Assiniboine are closely linked by language to the Stoney First Nations people of Alberta.
-The latter two tribes speak varieties of Nakota, a distant, but not mutually intelligible, variant of the Sioux language.
+The latter two tribes speak varieties of Nakota (Stoney), a distant, and not mutually intelligible, variant of the Sioux language.